frslabs/forus-ios/README.md

 Forus SDK comes with a simple screen with multiple instructions to capture a perfect KYC compliant photograph.
 The SDK comes with compression, blur and exposure detection as standard.

+Key features are,
+- Face and liveness detection
+- Anti-Spoof detection

 You can find the release history at [Changelog](CHANGELOG.md)

 # Table Of Content